AlibabaSakura/libDatabase/README.md

 #### Pro tip

-You can obmit the configuration array.
+You can omit the configuration array.
 It will make the database writeable as default.

 ```php
 <?php